 When the task group has one candidate draft text proposal for each clause, a task group editor will take the candidate draft text proposals and prepares a candidate draft document for a comment ballot within the task group.

 One comment ballot will be held within the task group on the candidate draft document prepared and presented by the task group editor.
 In the comment ballot the voting members shall be asked to provide comments on the candidate draft document.
 No votes will be casted on the document.
 The task group will address the comments received in the comment ballot and update the candidate draft text proposal accordingly.
-The candidate draft proposal will be voted on and if it obtains 75% or higher approval it becomes the draft normative text.
+The candidate draft proposal will be voted on and if it obtains 75% or higher approval it becomes the draft normative text (ie Draft 1.0).
+If it doesn’t another comment ballot will be held within the task group on the candidate draft document (ie step 14 is repeated).

 The draft normative text will be submitted to the 802.19 WG for letter ballot.